We hire carefully. Every counselor goes through a two-step interview where we listen for both competence and character.

 A major key to the operation is the maintenance assistant, Steve Chamberlain.
 Under his watchful and capable eye, the physical setting remains in outstanding condition.
 He constantly inspects the many buildings, cabins, courts, and fields which comprise West End House Camp, and through his diligence and many skills the camp has always remained in near perfect condition.
 He also checks on the camp regularly during the winter months, ensuring that Mother Nature does not take a toll on our wonderful camp

 Members of the West End House Camp Corporation are people who have all had a long affiliation with the West End House organization and who volunteer extraordinary time and efforts throughout the year for the benefit of the West End House Camp.
-The Officers, Trustees and Directors, as of January 1, 2025.
+The Officers, Trustees and Directors, as of May 1, 2026.